objcio/articles/2015-02-09-photoskit.md

 `PHObjectChangeDetails` provides a reference to an updated photo entity object, as well as boolean flags telling you whether the object's image data was changed and whether the object was deleted.

-`PHFetchResultChangeDetails` encapsulates information about changes to a `PHFetchResult` that you have previously received after a fetch. `PHFetchResultChangeDetails` is designed to make updates to a collection view or table view as simple as possible.
+`PHFetchResultChangeDetails` encapsulates information about changes to a `PHFetchResult` that you have previously received after a fetch. `PHFetchResultChangeDetails` is designed to make updates to a collection view or table view as simply as possible.
 Its properties map exactly to the information you need to provide in a typical collection view update handler.
 Note that to update `UITableView`/`UICollectionView` correctly, you must process the changes in the correct order: **RICE** – **r**emovedIndexes, **i**nsertedIndexes, **c**hangedIndexes, **e**numerateMovesWithBlock (if `hasMoves` is `true`).
 Furthermore, the `hasIncrementalChanges` property of the change details can be set to `false`, meaning that the old fetch result should just be replaced by the change value as a whole.
 You should call `reloadData` on your `UITableView`/`UICollectionView` in such cases.

 Note: There is no need to make change processing centralized.
 If there are multiple components of your application that deal with photo entities, then each of them could have have its own `PHPhotoLibraryChangeObserver`.
 The components can then query the `PHChange` objects on their own to find out if (and how) they need to update their own state.